triSYCL/sycl/sycl/doc/GettingStartedXilinxFPGA.md

-- a new HLS device compiler flow is now developed, that aims at compiling kernels to LLVM bitcode similar to what is produced by the open source Xilinx HLS front-end.
-This way, anything supported by Xilinx HLS C++ should be supported at some point in the future;
+- a new HLS device compiler flow is now developed, that aims at compiling kernels to LLVM bitcode similar to what is produced by the open source AMD/Xilinx HLS front-end.
+This way, anything supported by AMD/Xilinx HLS C++ should be supported at some point in the future;

 - the SPIR flow device compiler, the first to have been supported by the tool, aiming at using OpenCL C-like features.
 But it is